TheFrenchGhosty/TheFrenchGhostys-Ultimate-Firefox-Configuration/README.md

 #### about:preferences#general

-Under "Browser Layout" untick Show sidebar" - This is literally pointless
+Under "Browser Layout" untick Show sidebar" - It provides nothing, this is just Mozilla copying Vivaldi's UI (and more is coming - and this isn't a joke [on desktop](https://www.neowin.net/news/mozilla-is-working-on-a-big-firefox-redesign-here-is-what-it-looks-like/) they just copy [Vivaldi](https://vivaldi.com/wp-content/themes/vivaldicom-theme/img/desktop/vivaldi_78_hero_light.webp) and on Android they just copy Safari iOS) because their own designers are incompetent.

 Under "Digital Rights Management (DRM) Content" untick "Play DRM-controlled content"